Some notes

 Peter's venture into the flood has made him sick.

 Aleksei comes to Peter.
-Notice ship model above bed.
+Notice ship model above bed

 *--Does Aleksei seem to gain character in Peter’s presence, like

-*--Aleksei crosses himself and leaves.
+*--Aleksei crosses himself and leaves

 Scene twenty

-At door of church, Aleksei attracts a crowd, all confusedly
+At door of church, Aleksei attracts a crowd, all confusedly concerned about their tsar Peter's health

 Scene twenty-one

-Aleksei brings "good news" to
+Aleksei brings "good news" of Peter's illness to

 Yevrosiniia.
-"What joy", he says.
+"What joy", he says

 *--He lists reactionary possibilities [proposed by long-beards] = Move throne back

-to Moscow, overturn Peter I.
+to Moscow, overturn Peter I

-*--Just then Menshikov arrives to say Peter is much better and wishes to see
+*--Just then Menshikov arrives to say Peter is much better and wishes to see Aleksei

 Scene twenty-two